Parkinson's Disease Dementia

-- In some patients with PD, however, one or more cognitive processes are impaired.
+- In some people with Parkinson's disease, however, one or more cognitive processes are impaired.

-About 500,000 people in the United States have PD, and about 50,000 new cases are diagnosed each year.
+About 500,000 people in the United States have Parkinson's disease, and about 50,000 new cases are diagnosed each year.
 The number of those who have some cognitive symptoms is difficult to pinpoint because accurate data are lacking for the following reasons:

 - Researchers use various definitions of cognitive impairment and dementia.

-- PD often overlaps with other degenerative brain disorders that can cause dementia, such as Alzheimer's disease and vascular disease within the brain.
+- Parkinson's disease often overlaps with other degenerative brain disorders that can cause dementia, such as Alzheimer's disease and vascular disease within the brain.

-Most patients have the first symptoms of PD after the age of 60 years, but PD also affects younger people.
-Early-onset PD strikes people around the age of 40 years, or even earlier.
+Parkinson's disease also affects younger people.
+Early-onset Parkinson's disease strikes people around the age of 40 years, or even earlier.

 - Regardless of age at onset of the disease, dementia symptoms tend to appear later (after about 10 to 15 years) in the course of the disease.

-- Dementia is relatively rare in people with onset of PD before age 50 years, even when the disease is of long duration.
+- Dementia is relatively rare in people with onset of Parkinson's disease before age 50 years, even when the disease is of long duration.

-- Dementia is more common in people with an older age at onset of PD.
+- Dementia is more common in people with an older age (about 70 years) at onset of

 Must Read Articles Related to Parkinson Disease Dementia